Attention and your child’s behaviour

 Your attention is a big reward for your child.
 If your child behaves in a particular way and gets your attention, she’s likely to behave that way again.

-Using attention like this also shows children that behaving in a way that you like will get positive interest.
-This means you can use positive attention to encourage the behaviour you want – for example, by praising your child when he uses good manners at mealtimes.
+When you give attention for good behaviour, it shows your child that behaving in a way that you like will get positive interest.
+This means you can use attention to encourage the behaviour you want.

 - encouragement – for example, ‘Keep trying, Lachlan’

+Get close.
 You can sit on the floor, kneel in the grass, or squat beside your child’s chair.
-Face your child and move to her side rather than turning from across the room.
-Look into her eyes, uncross your arms, and smile, smile, smile.
-All of these things show your child that she’s great company and that you’re deeply interested in what she’s doing.
-These things also build confidence and trust.
+Face your child and move to his side rather than watching from across the room.
+Look into his eyes, uncross your arms, and smile, smile, smile.

-Talk about what your child is doing – for example, ‘I see you like the red truck’ or ‘That’s an interesting bug you’re looking at’.
-Describing what your child is doing shows that you’re paying attention and are interested.
-There’s no need to ask questions, although you can answer any questions your child has.
-This is your child’s time.
-You build the relationship and her trust and confidence simply by giving attention.
-Just be there, taking notice of and appreciating what she’s doing.
+Comment on what your child is doing.
+For example, you could say, ‘I see you like the red truck’ or ‘That’s an interesting bug you’re looking at’.
+This shows your child that you’re paying attention and are interested.
+You build her trust and confidence and your relationship simply by giving attention.